 Travellers planning to visit Kazakhstan are advised to confirm with their local Kazakhstani embassy whether they will need to obtain a visa or not, and if so, which one.
 Those that do require a visa to enter Kazakhstan will be faced with a daunting list of the various visa categories available, so it's always best to do a bit of research to make sure one is applying for the correct visa.

 Visitor visas for Kazakhstan

-Nationals of more than 100 countries may apply for an electronic visa, known as an e-visa.
+Nationals of 109 countries may apply for an electronic visa, known as an e-visa.
 E-visas are valid for 30 days and holders must arrive via either the airport in Nur-Sultan (previously known as Astana) or Almaty.

-To apply for a visitor visa, a letter of invitation is required.
+To apply for a visitor visa, an invitation letter is required.

 B12 Tourist Visa